Some physical and chemical indices of clique-inserted-lattices: Introduction

-For a regular lattice $H$, let $C(H)$ denote the clique-inserted-lattice of $H$.
-Denote the sequence of lattices obtained by iterating clique-inserting operation as follows, $C^0(H)=H$, $C^1(H)=C(H)$, $C^2(H)=C(C(H))$, $\ldots$, $C^k(H)$=$C(C^{k-1}(H))$, $\ldots$ where $k= 1,2,\ldots$.
-In this paper, we consider the lattices produced by the operation of clique-inserting on regular lattices with free, cylindrical and toroidal boundaries.
-We will discuss the energy per vertex, average resistance (Kirchhoff index over the number of edges) and the entropy of dimer and spanning trees of such lattices.
+In this paper, we consider the lattices produced by the operation of clique-inserting on regular lattices with free, cylindrical and toroidal boundary conditions.
+We will discuss the \emph{energy per vertex}, \emph{average resistance} (the \emph{Kirchhoff index} over the number of pairs of vertices) and the entropy of spanning-tree and dimer models of such lattices.
 We will also use the operation of clique-inserting to construct new families of expander graphs from known ones.